nicolashayvice3/Tailwind-app/README.md

 # Tailwind-app

-An app made with React and tailwind.
+An app made with React and tailwind

 To view the app - git clone {app url}